California's 10th: Working America

 Fight’s contribution to CA10/Working America: $30K for CA10/Northern CA operations

 “Politicians need an incentive to rush at their constituents, rather than at their donors… We are failing when 70% of campaign contributions are raised during the last two months of the election.
 That’s like buying plane tickets the day before you fly… If [campaigns] try to win elections in the last two months, they tend to be rent-seeking.
 You’re looking for very rich donors.
 The Fight model lowers the cost of winning elections by changing the way the elections happen”

 -- Matt Morrison, Executive Director, Working America

 Working America was founded in 2003 to represent working class people without a union on the job.
 It has offices in 11 states, combining a strong field program with year-round campaigns.
-CA-10 is Working America’s first major California effort, with 9 locally hired bilingual staff who have been working alongside over 300 volunteers since June.
-To date they have talked with over 50,000 voters and gained 20,000+ new Working America members in the process.
+CA-10 is Working America’s first major California effort, with 9 locally hired bilingual staff who have been working alongside over 300 volunteers.
+They talked with over 50,000 voters and gained 20,000+ new Working America members in the process.
 A key to success is ongoing, repeated engagement with voters and Working America will continue to be a strong presence, talking to the voters about the issues through the election.

-Working America is deploying sophisticated canvassing techniques and Experimental Informed Programs (EIPs) in CA-10, including a “door-to-digital” campaign that enlists voters as members to keep them informed, and strong “accountability” canvassing, to help voters follow the incumbent’s record on key issues.
-With an investment from Fight for a Better America, they can add even more EIPs to further test their messaging and target their efforts in this critical race.
+Working America deployed sophisticated canvassing techniques and Experimental Informed Programs (EIPs) in CA-10, including a “door-to-digital” campaign that enlists voters as members to keep them informed, and strong “accountability” canvassing, to help voters follow the incumbent’s record on key issues.
+With an investment from Fight for a Better America, they added even more EIPs to further test their messaging and target their efforts in the critical race.